St. Maries, ID Demographics

 A map of St. Maries's Population by Race

-Of the 237 places in Idaho, St. Maries is the 60th most populous.
+St. Maries is ranked the 57th most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Maries was ranked the 60th most populous place in the 2020 Census.

 St. Maries's White Population